Family Connections™ Program

-- Skills training based on Dialectical Behavior Therapy (DBT) in the context of a supportive group environment.
+- Skills training based on Dialectical Behavior Therapy (DBT) and Family Skills

-- For parents, spouses, children, and siblings of someone with borderline personality disorder.
+- Support for parents, spouses, children, and siblings of someone with BPD

 - Education on BPD